ShutaroMendo/tgbot-mirror-leech/README.md

         </kbd>
     </a>

-<i>Mod de otro repositorio \n A Telegram Bot written in Python using Pyrogram Framework for mirroring/cloning online/local files on the Internet to your Google Drive, Telegram or to any RClone supported cloud.
+<i>Mod de otro repositorio <br> A Telegram Bot written in Python using Pyrogram Framework for mirroring/cloning online/local files on the Internet to your Google Drive, Telegram or to any RClone supported cloud.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot).
 This is Enhanced Version of Base Repo [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot)</i>

 </p>